 Bottle Cleaning & Drying

 It’s impossible to say how many burp cloths you will want.
 Your baby may rarely need them or you may go through them fast.
-My daughter literally never spat up.
+My daughter literally never spit up.
 My son, on the other hand, did a lot. *Registry Tip: You will likely receive burp cloths that are not on your registry, either at your shower or after baby arrives.
+With all three of my kids, I received several personalized burp cloths as gifts after they were born.
 For this reason, I recommend limiting the number you put on your registry.*

 Other Feeding Stuff

-Placemats ~ You won’t really need placemats until later, when you start solid foods.
+Placemats, Bowls, and Plates ∙∙∙ You won’t really need placemats until later when you start solid foods.
 I recommend holding out until you are approaching that point before stocking up on too many placemats.
 Depending on how you decide to introduce solids, you may have different priorities with placemats (as well as highchairs and bibs).
 Silicone placemats are great for eating out.
 And the pocket included in this Summer Infant Portable Placemat is something you will also love having at home!
-I also like the Ezpz Mini Mat and Happy Mat, but they don’t have the pocket.
+I like the Ezpz Mini Mat and Happy Mat, but they don’t have a pocket.
 Click here for good ideas for fun utensils and plates when it’s time to introduce solids.

-App for tracking feedings, etc ~ It sounds silly until you are in it.
-In those early appointments, the pediatrician will ask you things like: how many wet diapers per day, and how many poopy diapers each day.
+App for tracking feedings, etc ∙∙∙ It sounds silly until you are in it.
+In those early appointments, the pediatrician will ask you things like: how many wet diapers per day, and how many poopy diapers each day, how many times per day does your baby eat.
 You’ll be glad you can easily track this on your phone.
 This is especially useful if you are breastfeeding.
 You’ll want to remember what side your baby last ate from, and how many minutes baby spent eating so far today.

 • Bottle Sterilizer: Don’t do it.
-I feel like this is a waste of money/space.
+It is a waste of money/space.
 We bought one, used it a few times with our daughter and ended up getting rid of it.
-You can get those Medela sterilizing bags to sterilize in the microwave.
+You can get Medela sterilizing bags to sterilize in the microwave.
 I used those a lot.
 Our dishwasher also has a sterilizing setting.
 Sometimes I would just boil water.
-I also only worried about sterilizing bottles in the first few months.
-After that, a typical hot water with soap wash was perfectly fine.
+I only worried about sterilizing bottles in the first few months.
+After that, a typical hot water with soap wash, with an occasional sterilization, was perfectly fine.